Rebel Wilson Says This Song Got Her Cast In

-Rebel Wilson revealed the song that scored her a part in Pitch Perfect four months before anyone else was cast for the hit movie.
+Rebel Wilson revealed the song that scored her a part in Pitch Perfect four months before anyone else was cast for the hit film.

 Advertisement